import { StreamChat } from "stream-chat";

 Instantiation

-The Stream Chat client, StreamChat is a dependency of stream-chat-react-native and can be imported from stream-chat.
-To create a client instance you can call getInstance on the client and provide and API key.
+StreamChat is a dependency of stream-chat-react-native and can be imported from stream-chat.
+Create a client with getInstance and an API key.

 Usage of StreamChat.getInstance() available since stream-chat@2.12.0.

 Stream Chat is backward compatible.
-Users can continue using new StreamChat() if desired.
+You can still use new StreamChat() if needed.

 Connecting a User